juliesymons/juliesymons.github.io/gettingStarted/index.md

 Several examples in this tutorial demonstrate some of the basic uses of the *compute graph*.
 In the Counter example, a simple compute graph is wrapped by the CogDebugger.
 The ScalarSensorActuatorExample, defines a simple compute graph then shows some code that steps through the compute graph.
 This example also has a detailed description in the comments about what happens in the first call to `step` of a compute graph.
 The ActuatorExample shows yet another way to invoke the use of a compute graph.

+*add some snippets*

-The most common methods of a compute graph are step, reset, and release.
-Save, too.
+The most common methods of a compute graph are *step*, *reset*, and *release*.
+You can also use *save* to save a compute graph and its state.

 The Programming Cog Applications chapter of the Programming Tutorial document has a lot of detail about the internals of  compute graph For more details about the tick two steps reset

 ## Neural Network Toolkit

-More information about the Neural Network Toolkit:
+There are several examples in the cct-tutorial that use the Neural Network Toolkit (cct-nn).

 4 tutorial examples